Deeper clinical insights with revolutionary urinalysis

 A minimum of 3 images should be reviewed with every sample run to confirm the quantitative results reported.
+It's best practice to review 12 images.
 All 70 images can be reviewed at any time on the IDEXX VetLab Station.
 Get guidance for reviewing images.

 How many images are saved in the IDEXX VetLab Station?

 The IDEXX VetLab Station will retain all 70 images for every sample run for 30 days.
-After 30 days, only the images marked as priority by the SediVue Dx analyzer or by the user are retained.
+After 30 days, only the images marked as priority by the SediVue Dx analyzer or by the user (a minimum of 3 and up to 6) are retained.

 How many images are saved in the VetConnect PLUS?